renlulu/ParseProject/StraitsX/project.md

 ---
+name: StraitsX
-name: StraitsXdescription: The payment infrastructure provider for Digital Assets like XSGD.
+description: The payment infrastructure provider for Digital Assets like XSGD.
 logo: no
 categories: Payment, OpFi
 status: Live